crownpku/text2vec/README.md

 ## Usage of Similarity Calculation (simical)

-For example, we want to calculate the similarity between the first two sentences in the docs_emb we just computed.
+For example, we want to calculate the similarity/distance between the first two sentences in the docs_emb we just computed.

+Note that cosine similarity is between 0-1 (1 is most similar while 0 is least similar).
+For the other similarity measurements the results are actually **distance** (the larget the less similar).
+It's better to calculate distance for all possible pairs and then rank.

+* Initialize
 ```
+import text2vec
 sc = text2vec.simical(docs_emb[0], docs_emb[1])
 ```